kyma-project/lifecycle-manager/docs/user/tutorials/manage-module-with-custom-resource-policy.md

 To skip this initialization process, you can set the `policy` flag to `Ignore` when you enable the module.

 With this flag, the `modules.customResourcePolicy` will initialized with `Ignore`.
 You will observe there will be no Keda CR created in target cluster, this will also prevent Lifecycle Manager from adding any `spec.resource` to the related Manifest CR.

+Please note that this also means that Lifecycle Manager will not monitor or manage any Keda CR's readiness status which provided by users.
+Therefore, you should exercise caution and discretion when using the `Ignore` policy for your Module CR.